XDeep Stealth 2.0 Modifications : Crotch Bungee

 Here is my solution…. see what you think:

-I looked into finding some type plastic ball, such as might be used on a BCD pull-dump toggle, but then an ex-student showed me a perfect knot choice for the job.
+I looked into finding some type of plastic ball, such as might be used on a BCD pull-dump toggle, but then an ex-student showed me a perfect knot choice for the job.

 The Monkey’s Fist knot produces a solid ‘ball’ on the end of the bungee.
 This will not accidentally come loose of the restraining bungee in the butt-plate – but can easily be removed or replaced by the diver on dry land or in water.